Castelló d’Empúries and its medieval heritage

 Presó medieval – also noteworthy is the medieval prison (fourteenth century), one of the few prison buildings of the old regime that have survived to this day.
 To the north, it has a voussoir portal and two latticed windows on the façade.
 The cells are distributed around the central courtyard.
 Several graffiti, made by prisoners at different times, have survived inside the cells.

 The secrets of making flour are revealed in the Ecomuseu-Mill (cat.
 L’Ecomuseu-Farinera).
 On three floors of the factory, there are various machines of incredible beauty with a complex production process.
 Dated to the end of the nineteenth century and the first half of the twentieth.
-It is a museum belonging to the territorial system of the National Museum of Science and Technology of Catalonia.
+It is a museum belonging to the territorial system of the National Museum of Science and Technology of Catalonia (MNACTEC).

 The list of museums in the city is complemented by the Parish Museum (cat.
 Museu Parroquial) and the Museum of Medieval History (cat.
 Museu d’Història medieval).